Night and Day (Woolf novel): Mary Datchet

 Mary Datchet, the daughter of a country vicar, works in the office of an organisation that campaigns for the enactment of women's suffrage.
 Though she could live comfortably without working, Mary chooses to work.
 Mary can be considered an example of the ideal Virginia Woolf detailed in A Room of One's Own, "Professions for Women" (one essay in The Death of the Moth and Other Essays, Harcourt, 1942, pp. 236–8), and other feminist essays.

 Mary's romantic life is short-lived and unsuccessful.
 She falls wildly in love with Ralph Denham, and wishes to move to the country with him.
 However, when he finally proposes to her, she rejects him, deeming him insincere.
 Mary also serves as an emotional outlet for the other characters, especially Ralph and Katharine.
 Whenever Ralph, Katharine, or the other characters need to tell someone about their love or anguish, they always go for tea at Mary's.
 She remains unwed at the novel's end.

+Mary Datchet has sometimes been read as being based on Woolf's friend and suffrage campaigner, Margaret Llewelyn Davies.